 Grades are determined by teachers.
 Parents having questions about grades received by their students are encouraged to contact the teacher directly.
 Any parent encountering difficulty in making such contact should contact the principal.

-• Grades K-5 are as follows:
+The grades a teacher will issue for students in grades 4-12 are as follows: